About

 Bio

-Michael was born in Wisconsin, spent his formative years in Tucson, Arizona, traveled and has lived abroad for eight years, and currently lives in Colorado.
+Michael was born in Wisconsin, spent his formative years in the desert around Tucson, Arizona, traveled and has lived abroad for eight years, and currently lives in Colorado.
 He has been oil painting since he was 12 years old.
 From his time in the desert, his paintings deliberately defy expectation and convention to express a vision that lies beyond appearances.